nikboyd/hoot-smalltalk/hoot-design/faq.md

 **1. Smalltalk is a better modeling language than Java and C#.**

+I've been a Java developer for a good portion of my [career][nik-career], many many years.
+Still, I've been a fan of Smalltalk and got to [work with it][nik-st] extensively in the early 90s.

 Smalltalk is far more expressive and readable than Java and C#, partly due to Smalltalk's simplicity.
 But also, as I indicated in [Using Natural Language in Software Development][using-natural-language], Smalltalk provides a natural way to model the elements of problem descriptions expressed in English